-- transition away from 19th century fossil fuel to sustainable, carbon-neutral energy.
+- Transition from 19th century fossil fuel to sustainable, carbon-neutral energy.

-- change agricultural practices from short-term profitability to the long-term viability of soils and aquifers.
+- Change agricultural practices from short-term profitability to long-term viability of soils and aquifers.

-- have to remember that there is more to be gained from community, cooperation, and connection than there is from an unending and unwinnable battle for dominance over nature and one another.
+- Remember that there is more to be gained from community, cooperation, and connection than there is from an unwinnable battle for dominance over nature and one another.

 When FDR fought for the original New Deal it was opposed by financial and industrial elites.
 It was called ‘socialism’ and considered an unwarranted government intrusion into the affairs of the ‘free-market’.
 But against the backdrop of the Great Depression he was able to implement the Works Progress Administration (WPA) and Civilian Conservation Corps (CCC).
 They put people back to work, modernized infrastructure, and built the foundations for a post-war economic boom.
 The New Deal did not undermine capitalism, it saved it.

 We need to:

 - Implement federal legislation and programs to replace our crumbling infrastructure.